-INFORMATION TO THE BOARD OF DIRECTORS ON ENAGÁS' ANNUAL ACCOUNTS FOR FINANCIAL YEAR 2022
+INFORMATION TO THE BOARD OF DIRECTORS ON ENAGÁS' ANNUAL ACCOUNTS FOR FINANCIAL YEAR 2023

-In its meeting held on February 16, 2023, the Committee analysed and debated the 2022 annual accounts, reporting favourably on them to the Board of Directors.
-On February 20, 2023, the Board of Directors proceeded to prepare the annual accounts for the year ending December 31, 2022 under the terms set out by the Committee.
+In its meeting held on February 15, 2024, the Committee analysed and debated the 2023 annual accounts, reporting favourably on them to the Board of Directors.
+On February 19, 2024, the Board of Directors proceeded to prepare the annual accounts for the year ending December 31, 2023 under the terms set out by the Committee.

-The Committee also verified that the Non-Financial Information Statement, which is included in the Management Report of the Consolidated Annual Accounts, included all the reporting required by Law 11/2018, of December 28 on non-financial information and diversity, reporting in this regard to the Board of Directors.
+The Committee also verified that the Non-Financial Information Statement as of December 31, 2023, which is included in the Management Report of the Consolidated Annual Accounts, included all the reporting required by Law 11/2018, of December 28 on non-financial information and diversity, reporting in this regard to the Board of Directors.

-Finally, the Annual Accounts and Management Report for the 2022 financial year, both for Enagás, S.A. and its Consolidated Group, were approved by the General Shareholders' Meeting on March 30, 2023.
+Finally, the Annual Accounts and Management Report for the 2023 financial year, both for Enagás, S.A. and its Consolidated Group, were approved by the General Shareholders' Meeting on March 21, 2024.

-OVERSIGHT OF THE 2023 INTERIM FINANCIAL STATEMENTS
+OVERSIGHT OF THE 2024 INTERIM FINANCIAL STATEMENTS

-Throughout 2023, in accordance with the recommendations on good governance, the Committee has reviewed the interim financial statements on the occasion of the quarterly and half-yearly closing, based on the reports provided by the Chief Financial Officer and the external auditor
+Throughout 2024, in accordance with the recommendations on good governance, the Committee has reviewed the interim financial statements on the occasion of the quarterly and half-yearly closing, based on the reports provided by the Chief Financial Officer and the external auditor.